bortox/bortox.github.io/content/about-website.en.md

 ## Confidentiality of visitors' data :eyes:

-bortox.it complies with the GDPR and the only analytics (visit statistics) solutions used are Matomo (self-hosted in Europe) and GoatCounter (hosted in Europe); both **comply with the GDPR** and are set up to **not collect personal information** that would allow a visitor to be identified, such as their IP address.
+bortox.it complies with the GDPR and the only analytics (visit statistics) solution used is GoatCounter (hosted in Europe); it **complies with the GDPR** and is set up to **not collect personal information** that would allow a visitor to be identified, such as their IP address.

 The only information stored on a visitor's device by the bortox.it website are those: